-during Remote Control

-Select this option to make the file transfer feature available.
-With this feature enabled, you can drag files and file folders between your screen and a student screen in the Remote Control window.
+Auto Scroll Select the Auto Scroll check box to point your mouse to the areas of the Remote Control window that you want to see.
+The window scrolls automatically.
+Clear the Auto Scroll check box to use only the scroll bars to view different areas of the Remote Control window.
+Enable Drag and Select this option to make the file transfer feature Drop file transfer available.
+With this feature enabled, you can drag files and during Remote file folders between your screen and a student screen in Control the Remote Control window.

-Share control of Select this option to allow student access to their mouse keyboard computer.

-Student's mouse and and keyboard while you have remote control of their filter is applied and when connecting to a class.
+Share control of Select this option to allow student access to their mouse Student's mouse and and keyboard while you have remote control of their keyboard computer.